 Under section 72A(1) a resident who directly or indirectly, together with any connected person, holds at least 10% of the participation rights in a CFC (otherwise than indirectly through a resident company) must on an annual basis submit a return in the form prescribed by the Commissioner.
 In addition section 72A(2) requires that such a resident must have available for submission to the Commissioner when so requested, a copy of the financial statements of the CFC for the relevant tax year of the CFC.
-These must be translated into English, or one of South Africa's official languages, if so requested.71
+These must be translated into English, or one of South Africa's official languages, if so requested by a senior SARS official.92